jcarrano/antidox/README.rst

 XML files are directly mapped to rst documents, one ends up with loads of duplicate definitions.

+Also, Doxygen seems to make a lot of decisions in what it considers to be a top-level object and what not (of course, it's heavily influenced by C++ concepts).

 C does not have the concept of packages/modules, it's up to the programmer that is commenting the code to define those abstraction by using ``@ingroup`` directives.
 Some package documentation ends up in file compounds and some other